kowabunga-cloud/kowabunga-cloud.github.io/content/en/docs/concepts/_index.md

 From an IT and assets management's perspective, one simply needs to ensure they run and, capacity planning in mind, that they do offer enough physical resources to sustain future applications hosting needs.

-On each data-center, some physical machines (usually lightweight) will be dedicated to providing networking kind of services, through Kowabunga's **Kiwi** agents, while others will providing computing and storage capabilities, thanks to Kowabunga's **Kaktus** agents.
+On each data-center, some physical machines (usually lightweight) will be dedicated to providing networking kind of services, through Kowabunga's [Kiwi](/docs/concepts/kiwi/) agents, while others will providing computing and storage capabilities, thanks to Kowabunga's [Kaktus](/docs/concepts/kaktus/) agents.

 ![](concept.png)

-The Kowabunga project then come with **Kahuna**, its orchestration engine.
+The Kowabunga project then come with [Kahuna](/docs/concepts/kahuna/), its orchestration engine.
 This is the masterpiece cornerstone of your architecture.
 Kahuna act as a maestro, providing API servicess for admins and end-users, and provising and controlling virtual resources on the various data-centers through Kowabunga connected agents.

-Ultimately, DevOps consumers will only ever interface with **Kahuna**.
+Ultimately, DevOps consumers will only ever interface with [Kahuna](/docs/concepts/kahuna/).

 So, how does magic happen ?